jensstein/oandbackup/FAQ.md

 - Performance, more of Performance and tons of Performance
 - obfuscation of the classical path structure

+##### Some "performance" or time measuring infos from an older phone

+<ins>related to a lot of SAF comments in the chat</ins>

+###### General facts:
+- Device: Fairphone 2 (SoC: Qualcomm MSM8974AB-AB)
+- SoC's CPU: Snapdragon 801 (quad-core) 2.26 GHz
+- OS: A10 / LOS17.1
+- 238 Apps - system + user apps
+- OABX - version used for the last test listed here: v7.0.0 stable
+- Backup folder on internal storage

+As this is a quite old SOC, it can be called low end benchmark. 😉

+OABX - Prefs ...
+(I list only the differences from default)
+Service:
+- Encryption configured;
+- Back up external data - enabled;
+- Back up obb - enabled;
+- Number of backup revisions = 1
+Advanced:
+- STOP/CONT - enabled; <- default now as well

+###### Test description:
+***Test 1***

+Initial refresh (load the app list after the first Start - no backup exists at that point in time)

+***Test 2***

+Backing up all apps (two Apps excluded as too big + have their own in app bkp possibility) apk + all enabled data types via scheduled backup or batch.

+Especially this test is a bit heat dependent with such an old device/SOC.
+Phone heats up during such longer running stuff.

+Also a second in this examples run takes longer, due to ensure the revision count (time is needed to delete the old backups).
+If you the default revision count=2 is used of course the first run which takes longer is the 3rd. ;-)

+***Test 3***

+Refresh after starting OABX with all those apps and their bkps created under Test 2

+###### Measured times:

+(they generally vary a lot - depending on what the device is doing in parallel)

+***Test 1:***

+11 Sek

+Former versions tested:
+5.0.0-beta1: 11 Sek
+4.0.1-alpha4: 11 Sek

+***Test 2:***

+First run: 16m 45s; Second run: 21m 40s

+Former versions tested:
+5.0.0-beta1 (around 200 Apps that time): first run: 14m 40s; Second run: ---
+4.0.1-alpha4: first run: 17m 49s; Second run: ---

+***Test 3:***

+20/21 Sek

+Former versions tested:
+5.0.0-beta1: 14 Sek
+4.0.1-alpha4: 19,5 Sek

 #### I do not see any apps in the list.
 What can be the reason?

 In most cases the you chose a special Android folder for your backups. (e.g. common mistake is root '/storage/emulated/0' or the "Downloads" folder)